TwilioDevEd/sdk-starter-csharp-deprecated/README.md

 ## Configure the sample application

-To run the application, you'll need to gather your Twilio account credentials and configure them in a file named `appsettings.json`.
-To create this file from an example template, do the following in your Terminal.
+To run the application, you'll need to gather your Twilio account credentials and configure them in a file named `appsettings.json` in the `src/sdkstarter` directory.
+To create this file from an example template, do the following in your
+Terminal.

 ```bash